 Here's how the Portugal Passive Income Visa stacks up against other options, keeping in mind that the Portugal D7 Visa requirements are different from many others:

-D8 Visa Digital Nomad Visa: Built for digital workers and freelancers who earn income from clients or employers outside Portugal.
+D8 Visa Digital Nomad Visa: Built for digital remote workers and freelancers who earn income from clients or employers outside Portugal.
 Applicants must show proof of earning at least four times Portugal’s minimum wage (€3,440/month).
 It’s a strong choice for those wanting flexibility, but it's not designed for integrating into the local job market.

 Portugal Golden Visa: A residency-by-investment route requiring capital allocation into approved sectors (e.g., funds, tech, or cultural projects).
 It demands no fixed residence in Portugal—just seven days per year—and is ideal for high-net-worth individuals.
 It includes family and offers a direct path to citizenship after five years, without a stay requirement.